General Information about Screen Printing Plastisol Inks

 Screen Printing Emulsion Selection for Plastisol Inks

 For plastisol inks use an SBQ or Dual-Cure Emulsion.
-Capillary films (like Ulano’s E-Z Films) are also ideal when printing halftones, heat transfers and when you want a very consistent film deposit.
+Capillary films (like Ulano’s E-Z Films) are also ideal when screen printing halftones, heat transfers and when you want a very consistent film deposit.
 CDF film are also faster to use and eliminate pin-holds in the screen.

 Plastisol Ink Additives

-A word of caution about ink additives, it’s easy to upset the chemical balance of plastisol inks by using the wrong additives, or by adding too much of an additive – even if it is the correct additive.
+A word of caution about ink additives, it’s easy to upset the chemical balance of plastisol inks by using the wrong additives, or by adding too much of an additive – even if it is the correct type of additive.
 The result can be t-shirt ink that never cures properly, a problem that may not be discovered until your customer washes a shirt and the design falls (i.e. color lose, adhesion or cracking).
 To avoid this problem, use only those additives recommended by the manufacturer, and read the Technical Data Sheets for each ink and additive, and carefully follow their instructions.
 Never add mineral spirits to plastisol ink.
 Although mineral spirits will make it easier to print at first, soon the ink will become even stiffer and harder to print than before.
 Also, it is possible that mineral spirits will prevent the ink from curing properly.

 Clean plastisol ink off your screens with either mineral spirits or any of the various brand name screens washes available from your screen printing supplier

 Controlling Dye Migration